 In economic terms, the Metropolitan Region of Amsterdam (MRA) is doing well.
 The rapid recovery after the COVID-19 crisis illustrated the resilience of the region.
 In 2021 and 2022, the economy grew by 7.5 and 6.9 percent, respectively.
-In 2023, growth slowed down to 1.2 percent, and in the coming years, the economy is expected to growth at just below 2 percent, which is still favourable compared to the rest of the Netherlands.
+In 2023, growth slowed down to 1.2 percent, and in the coming years, the economy is expected to grow at just below 2 percent, which is still favourable compared to the rest of the Netherlands.
 But there are also concerns about structural shortages in the housing market – especially for low-income groups – and structural shortages in the labour market, partly due to an aging population.
 These are some of the main results from the Economic Outlook of the Metropolitan Region Amsterdam 2024 (in Dutch abbreviated as EVMRA), produced by a consortium consisting of TNO (the Netherlands Organisation for applied scientific research), SEO Economisch Onderzoek and Vrije Universiteit Amsterdam.

 Brede welvaart